alphagov/smart-answers/doc/pull-requests.md

 ## Expected changes

-If the pull request contains user-visible changes then we should include links to the pages containing the changes.
-We should also include screenshots that show a before and after of the changes.
-This makes it easier to verify that the changes have gone live after a deployment.
+If the pull request contains user-visible changes then we should include:

+* Links to example pages containing the changes
+* Screenshots that highlight the differences before and after the changes

+Both of these make it easier to verify that the changes have gone live after a deployment.

 See [PR 2164][pr-2164] for an example.